Mangala-Engineer/Mangala-demo/README.md

 # Mangala-demo
-This is my first repository Git
+This is my first Git Repository.